Energy Management Policy

 - wherever possible, obtain energy from sustainable sources.

-This Policy and the accompanying Energy Management Strategic Plan have been prepared by the Estates and Buildings (E&B) Department working closely with the Greenspace Advisory Group.
-It was approved by the University Executive Committee [5th May 2009] and endorsed by University Council [27th May 2009].
-Greenspace Advisory Group has overall responsibility for the policy and strategy; E&B is responsible for its delivery and joint responsibility for annual review.
+This Policy and the accompanying Energy Management Strategic Plan have been prepared by the Estates and Facilities (E&F) Department working closely with the Environmental Sustainability Strategic Planning Group (ESSPG).
+It was approved by the University Executive Committee and endorsed by University Council.
+ESSPG has overall responsibility for the policy and strategy; E&F is responsible for its delivery and joint responsibility for annual review.